-The Tenant applied for multiple remedies under the Act, some of which were not sufficiently related to one another.
+The Tenant applied for multiple remedies under the Residential Tenancy Act (the "Act"), some of which were not sufficiently related to one another.

 Section 2.3 of the Rules of Procedure states that claims made in an Application must be related to each other and that arbitrators may use their discretion to dismiss unrelated claims with or without leave to reapply.